Tips for College Students

 - Talk to others who have experienced the death of a loved one.
 People who have been through grief can empathize with and help support you, and vice versa.

-- The grief process is an individual experience.
-Some people like to talk about things while others prefer to grieve by “doing” something.
+- Your grief process is an individual experience.
+Some people like to talk about their experience while others prefer to grieve by “doing” something – and some of us like to do both!
 Do what feels right for you.

 - Express your grief.
 The best way to work with your grief is to let it out.
 So how do you let out your emotions?
 Do you: Cry, scream, and yell?
 Do you: express your feelings through music, art, poetry, or journaling?
 Some express themselves with only one or a few trusted people, while others chose to make a display of expression.
 Do what feels right for you.

 - Focus on your health, work out.
 Grief can be a great stress on your body and mind.
-It can upset sleep patterns, lead to depression, weaken your immune system, and highlight medical problems.
+It can upset sleep patterns, lead to depressive symptoms, weaken your immune system, and highlight medical problems.
 See your doctor if you are worried about your symptoms.

-- Consider getting professional help if you feel overwhelmed, hopeless, or helpless.
+- Consider talking with a mental health professional help if you feel overwhelmed, hopeless, or helpless.
 Seek professional help if you have suicidal thoughts.
 Grief therapy doesn’t have to be long-term.
-Even if you don’t see yourself as the kind of person who would go to therapy, it may be beneficial.
+Even if you don’t see yourself as the kind of person who would go to therapy, it may be beneficial just to have someone you know you can talk to.

-- Create your own ways of memorializing your loved one.
+- Create your own ways of remembering your person.
 Celebrate their life in whatever way feels right to you.
 Try supporting a cause they believed in, start a scholarship, plant a garden, make a donation in their name, etc.

 - Have a little fun.
 Do something to make you laugh and/or smile.
 Many may find this difficult to do at first, but it is wonderful medicine for the grieving soul.

-Please know that the AMF Support Network is always here to support grieving college students.
+Please know that the AMF’s National Network is always here to support grieving young adults.
 You are important to us and we want you to know that you are never alone.
-We don’t expect you to “get over” your grief, but we would love to help you Actively Move Forward in your grief journey!
-Know that you are not alone.
+We don’t expect you to “get over” your grief, but we would love to help you Actively Move Forward® in your grief journey!
 Here you can find stories from others who understand.

 Breaking the Cycle!

-Below we give you some tips on how to help manage or rethink some tasks that may have seemed easier before the death of your loved one.
+Below we give you some tips on how to help manage or rethink some tasks that may have seemed easier before the death of your person/people.
 Let’s see if these tips can help get you feeling better about some of these things!

 Here are some tips that may help you rethink some old habits …